 In a world filled with inequality, crises and poverty, breastfeeding can be a building block for lifelong health for babies and mothers.
 Even an hour or a day of breastfeeding after birth delivers benefits to mother and baby; nursing exclusively for six months offers even greater health rewards for both mother and child.

 Support for breastfeeding in the U.S. and around the world has continued to mount in recent decades.
-Massachusetts has one of the highest rates of breastfeeding in the U.S., and our own community’s hospitals, medical providers and family support programs recognize nursing’s benefits.
+Massachusetts has one of the highest rates of breastfeeding in the U.S., and our own community’s hospitals, medical Clinicians and family support programs recognize nursing’s benefits.

 Although breastfeeding initiation rates are fairly strong in the U.S., infants in rural areas (like ours) are less likely to be breast-fed.
 And in general, breastfeeding duration declines as mothers face the stress and logistics of returning to work; they may also lack adequate family and workplace support.
 And some mothers are not aware of the of breastfeeding’s health benefits: breastmilk provides all the nutrients needed for an infant’s first months.
 Breastmilk can provide up to half or more of a child’s nutrition during the second six months and up to one-third during the second year.

 According to the National Institutes of Health and the World Health Organization:

 - Breastmilk protects infants against infectious and chronic diseases such as earaches and asthma.